krikamol/krikamol.github.io/student.md

   {% endfor %}
 </ul>

-<p>If you are a student and are interested in working with me, please do not hesitate to reach out to me.</p>
+<p>If you are a student and are interested in working with me, please do not hesitate to reach out to me.
+Specify in your email why you think we would be a good fit in terms of research interest (see my research and publication pages).</p>